AustralianCancerDataNetwork/auscatverse/guides/SIMULATION.md

   n8n-data:
 ```

-Now wait a few minutes while the required images a pulled and the stack is deployed.
+Now wait a few minutes while the required images are pulled and the stack is deployed.
 You can monitor the progress of the containers in the `Services` section (left menu).
 Here you can see which containers are running or are still `preparing` (being pulled from Dockerhub).
-Once all containers are `running`, are ready to proceed with the next step.
+Once all containers are `running`, you are ready to proceed with the next step.

 ![Check Services Running](images/Portainer_3.png)